Winthrop University Scholarships (2026–2027) | Automatic, Competitive & State Aid

 Does it add time to a degree?
 No. Honors courses count toward graduation requirements, and the senior thesis is integrated into the four-year plan.

 When should students apply?
-Incoming freshmen are encouraged to apply by the priority deadline (typically early spring), but current Winthrop students can apply after their first semester as well.
+Incoming freshmen are encouraged to apply by the priority deadline (typically early spring); Top-Flight Scholars priority deadline is Dec 15, but current Winthrop students can apply after their first semester as well.

 Does Honors come with extra scholarships?
 No dedicated Honors scholarships are listed.
 Students are encouraged to combine Honors with other merit, state, or hidden gem scholarships.